pegasys-fi/docs/docs/contracts/v3/reference/core/interfaces/IERC20Minimal.md

-Contains a subset of the full ERC20 interface that is used in Uniswap V2
+Contains a subset of the full ERC20 interface that is used in Pegasys V2

 ## Functions